Lego: Books and magazines

-Lego has an ongoing deal with publisher Dorling Kindersley (DK), who are producing a series of illustrated hardback books looking at different aspects of the construction toy.
+Lego has an ongoing deal with British multinational publisher Dorling Kindersley (DK), who have produced a series of illustrated hardback books looking at different aspects of the construction toy.
 The first was The Ultimate Lego Book, published in 1999.
 In 2009, the same publisher produced The LEGO Book, which was sold within a slipcase along with Standing Small: A celebration of 30 years of the LEGO minifigure, a smaller book focused on the minifigure.
 In 2012, a revised edition was published.
 Also in 2009, DK also published books on Lego Star Wars and a range of Lego-based sticker books.

 Although no longer being published in the United States by Scholastic, books covering events in the Bionicle storyline are written by Greg Farshtey.
 They are still being published in Europe by AMEET.
 Bionicle comics, also written by Farshtey, are compiled into graphic novels and were released by Papercutz.
 This series ended in 2009, after nine years.

 There is also the Lego Club and Brickmaster magazine, the latter discontinued in 2011.
+The Lego Life Magazine was released in 2017 and serves as a replacement for the Lego Club Magazine.